sst/sst/www/docs/migrating-from-cdk.md

 ---
 id: migrating-from-cdk
 title: Migrating From CDK
-description: "Migrating from AWS CDK to Serverless Stack Toolkit (SST)"
+description: "Migrating from AWS CDK to Serverless Stack (SST)"
 ---

 SST is an extension of [AWS CDK](https://aws.amazon.com/cdk/).
 And it's fairly simple to move a CDK app to SST.
 You just need to account for a couple of small differences: